-Fig. 1: Kinematics design
+Fig. 1: The specification of Hand Fingers

 The fingers are arranged so as to grasp both circular and prismatic objects.
 Both left and right thumbs play the role of the ""thumb"" of a human hand.
 Each thumb has only 3 D.O.F, which is less than the 5 D.O.F of a human thumb, but various types of grasping can be achieved because the joint can move in a wide range.